 found a restricted proof of that missing bit, which he was soon able to generalize with some help from

 Barry Mazur (b.1937).

-From then on, a proof of the modularity conjecture would constitute
+From that point on, a proof of the modularity conjecture would also constitute

 de facto a proof of FLT...